How can I catch more fish?

 7. Look for the best spot to fish

-If you are surf fishing, look for gutters that run along the beach as fish often feed in the deeper water between the breaking waves.
-When fishing for Squid off a jetty, look for the ink stains and try there first, and fish under a light if its dark as that attracts the Squid.
+If you are surf fishing, look for gutters (trough) that run along the beach as fish often feed in the deeper water between the breaking waves.
+When fishing for Squid off a jetty, and fish where the quid ink stains are on the jetty and fish under a light if its dark as the lights attract the Squid.
 For Whiting, target sandy areas among the weeds and broken bottom surfaces!

-So follow these seven steps before you head off for your next land-based fishing session.
-As they will increase your chances of success and also make the day more enjoyable.
+So follow these eight tips before you head off for your next land-based fishing session.
+These tips will increase your chances of fishing success and also make the day more enjoyable.
 Happy fishing!